nzbgetcom/nzbget-asustor/README.md

 This package installs latest stable version of NZBGet to any ASUSTOR NAS.

-Updating supported via NZBGet automatic update.
+Updates are supported through NZBGet's automatic update.

 ## Installation